 Naomi Baigell, Managing Director at TPC Art Finance

-Tony Ganz, Co-Creator, Art Collector, Film Producer
+Tony Ganz, Co-Founder, Art Collector, Film Producer, Board Chair

 Sarah Greenberg Morse, Estate Advisor, Former WSJ Photo Editor

-Loretta Howard, Co-Creator, Executive Director, Art Historian
+Loretta Howard, Co-Founder, Executive Director

 Melissa Lazarov, Former Global Director Gagosian